Carl-Henric Svanberg

-Life and career
+In December 2023, Svanberg was appointed chair to the Commission on artificial intelligence to the Swedish government.

+Education

 Svanberg holds a master's degree in applied physics from the Linköping Institute of Technology and a bachelor's degree in business administration from Uppsala University.
 Svanberg holds honorary doctorates from Luleå University of Technology and Linköping University.

+Career

-Svanberg served as CEO of telecom company Ericsson from 8 April 2003 to 31 December 2009.
+Svanberg was chief executive of telecom company Ericsson from April 2003 to December 2009.
 Following his resignation, he remained on the board of Ericsson and holds 3,234,441 shares in the company.

-Before joining Ericsson, he led another Swedish industrial company - Assa Abloy.
-Svanberg serves on other boards, including:
+Before joining Ericsson, he led another Swedish industrial company, Assa Abloy.
+Svanberg is on other boards, including: